chiahsun/problem_solving/LeetCode/952. Largest Component Size by Common Factor/README.md

 Brute force O(N^2) with union find would lead to TLE.

-Therefore, we use dynamic programming ideas here with a little math comprehension about divisor, prime here.
+Therefore, we use dynamic programming ideas here with a little math comprehension about divisor here.

 The algorithm would be O(M) where M is the total divisors for each number.
 However, we don't perform factorization but perform it implicitly.